Mithoff Law

 Don’t let the technicalities of the Jones Act and other maritime laws keep you from seeking the benefits you need to recover from your injury.
 If you think you may have a Jones Act claim, you need an experienced Jones Act attorney who is well-versed in maritime law to help you explore your options.

 Our Houston Jones Act lawyers are trial-tested and prepared to help you work through your Jones Act claim.
-Call us today at 713-654-1122 or request a consultation online and get your case off to the right start.
+Call us today at 713-654-1122 and get your case off to the right start.

 Related Practice Areas from Mithoff Law